Malinoski/telecon-docnet/docnet-webclient/README.md

 * [feature] Create generic services (to be used for any app) to delete and list, including only the url

+* [code updgrade] Include all Javascript and CSS in package.json (for npm intall).
+There are some not included there, like bootstrap and bootbox

 ## Development

 * Run a simple Angular in node.js